nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing the tasks
-Lists all tasks in the stored task list
+Lists all tasks in the stored task list.

 Format: `t list`